 - Medical malpractice/medical negligence

 - Physical assault/sexual assault because of unsafe/unsecured premises

-Our attorneys in Miami Beach have extensive experience in handling personal injury claims and are well-versed with all the technicalities of the Cruise Law.
-If you or someone close to you, has been injured while aboard a cruise liner, contact The Soffer Firm for a no-obligation, free case review.
+Our attorneys in Miami Beach have extensive experience in handling personal injury claims and are well-versed in all the technicalities of Cruise Law.
+If you or someone close to you, has been injured while aboard a cruise ship or involved in a cruise ship accident, contact The Soffer Firm for a no-obligation, free case review.